Volume 2 (The Bouncing Souls album)

 Volume 2 is the eleventh studio album by the Bouncing Souls.
 It was released on October 23, 2020 and was recorded in the days leading up to the 2020 COVID-19 lockdown.
-The album contains 10 songs from their previous albums re-recorded in new styles, along with a new song, "World on Fire".
+The album contains 10 songs from their previous albums re-recorded in new styles, along with a new song, "World on Fire"."Highway Kings" was released as a single and music video.

 Background

 In 2019, The Bouncing Souls started to play acoustic sets before their live concerts to celebrate their 30th anniversary.
-Inspired by the positive reception of these performances, the band teamed up with engineer and producer Will Yip, with whom they collaborated on their previous EP, to record a studio album of the acoustic renditions.
+Inspired by the positive reception of these performances, the band teamed up with engineer and producer Will Yip, with whom they collaborated on their Crucial Moments EP, to record a studio album of the acoustic renditions.
 However, while in the studio, the band improvised different approaches to their songs and the styles of the recordings grew from the acoustic style originally performed live.